-If you are reading this article, you are wondering why there are so many terms to describe the object you use to carry your daily belongings: backpacks.
-And to be honest, your questioning is quite legitimate as there are so many different terms: rucksack, sackpack, knapsack, backsack....
+If you are reading this article, you are wondering why there are so many terms to describe the object you use to carry your daily belongings: canvas backpacks.
+And to be honest, your questioning is quite legitimate as there are so many different terms: traditional rucksack, sackpack, knapsack, backsack...
+What is you bag: backpack or rucksack?
 This article will help you to find your way through this jungle in order to make the right choice!
 Let's dive into it.

 Before heading into backpacks history, if you are into little beauties, feel free to check our collection.
 You might find what you need!

 What is a backpack?